Josh Sapan: Rainbow Media

 He was named CEO of Rainbow Media in 1995.

-During this time, Sapan was instrumental in bringing independent film to wide audiences with the creation of independent film distribution label IFC Films and the introduction of day-and-date movie releases.

-Since its inception in 2000, IFC Films has produced or released more than 1,000 films in the U.S., including those of filmmakers including Lena Dunham's "Tiny Furniture", Christopher Nolan's "Following", Barry Jenkins' "Medicine for Melancholy", Jennifer Kent's "The Babadook", Mira Nair's "Monsoon Wedding", Steve Soderbergh's "Gay's Anatomy", and Suzanne Bier's "Brothers", who the company would later go on to work with on the award-winning AMC miniseries “The Night Manager".

-The label won its first Academy Award in 2000 for Kimberly Pierce's “Boys Don’t Cry,” for Best Actress in a Leading Role for Hilary Swank's performance.
+The label won its first Academy Award in 2000 for Kimberly Pierce's Boys Don’t Cry, for Best Actress in a Leading Role for Hilary Swank's performance.

 Under Sapan, Rainbow Media launched WE tv and IFC (Independent Film Channel), and in 2002, sold Bravo to NBC for $1.25 billion in stock and cash.
 In 2005, Sapan opened New York City's IFC Center, the brick-and-mortar home for the IFC Films brand and home to DOC NYC, the largest documentary film festival in the United States.

-In 2006, Sapan led AMC's expansion into scripted original programming with the launch of “Broken Trail” starring Robert Duvall on Sunday, June 25, the highest rated telecast in network history and the number one cable telecast of the year.
-The mini-series went on to be among the most watched program in cable that year and later garnered 4 Primetime Emmy Awards in 2007.

-That same year Sapan oversaw the debut of AMC's “Mad Men,” to widespread critical acclaim with the series going on to win 16 Emmys and 5 Golden Globes over the course of its run.
-The show was followed shortly after by the premiere of “Breaking Bad” in January 2008, the most critically acclaimed show of all time according to Guinness World Records.

 In May 2008, Sapan led the company's acquisition of Sundance Channel from General Electric Company's NBC Universal, CBS Corporation's Showtime Networks, and entities controlled by Robert Redford.
 Under Sapan's leadership, Sundance Channel expanded into original programming with series such as Carlos, Rectify, Top of the Lake and The Honorable Woman.

 In 2010, Sapan led the creation of AMC Studios, the company's in-house production and distribution arm.
-AMC Studios’ first production was “The Walking Dead,” which debuted on AMC on October 31, 2010, and went on to become the highest-rated series in television history and the most watched show on ad-supported cable for 10 consecutive years.
+AMC Studios’ first production was The Walking Dead.